0zn/ClipMe/README.md

 # Disclaimer

 This is intended for EDUCATIONAL PURPOSES , I am not reponsible for any malicious activity of others.
+For non technical users, the script is relatively harmless to test/run on your machine, however it is always good practice to use a Virtual Machine.
+For removal, you only need delete the script + the registry key located in `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`.

 # TODO